idno/Facebook/README.md

 Installation
 ------------

-* Drop the Facebook folder into the IdnoPlugins folder of your idno installation.
+* Drop the Facebook folder into the IdnoPlugins folder of your Known installation.
 * Log into Known and click on Administration.
 * Click "install" next to Facebook.